Rex Hunt: Infidelity

 On 17 May 2006, News Ltd exposed Hunt's 15 years of secret sexual liaisons.
 When confronted, Hunt confessed he had paid three women in succession for ongoing sexual relationships over a period of more than 15 years.
 The final relationship, with a beautician in her 30s, began in 1997 and cost Hunt $1000 a week.
 Hunt acknowledged he is a hypocrite given his repeated attacks on other media personalities for sexual infidelity.
 Hunt followed this by an interview with radio broadcaster Neil Mitchell on Melbourne radio 3AW.
 A quote from Rex Hunt's radio comments, That's what a fool does.
 I'm invincible, I'm paying money... uh...
 The girl's happy, she's got no money, I got my rocks off.
 How good is this? has gained its own notoriety by being featured repeatedly on national Triple M radio program Get This hosted by Tony Martin, Ed Kavalee and Richard Marsland.
 Robyn Hood, 40 at the time, one of the three women involved, subsequently sold her story to New Idea magazine.
 Robyn was quoted as saying: Rex was never unfaithful to Lynne.
 "We never had sex... he was affectionate, very touchy-feely... then he'd either, in the car or out of it, depending on how cold it was, fling off all his clothes.
 The more public, the greater the danger and the more exciting Rex apparently found it.
-Rex Hunt's wife of thirty four years, Lynne, said she would stand by Hunt and also revealed she suffers from bipolar disorder, which had placed pressure on the couple's relationship.
+Rex Hunt's wife of thirty four years, Lynne, said she would stand by Hunt and also revealed she has bipolar disorder, which had placed pressure on the couple's relationship.